sei-international/LEAPMacro.jl/docs/src/leap-exercise.md

 Investment is a source of economic demand, and in this [demand-led model](@ref theoretical-background), higher investment expenditure translates into higher GDP by the end of the scenario.
 That is not guaranteed -- if the economy is operating at full potential, additional investment can “crowd out” other economic activity.
 But in this case, the investment has a stimulating effect.

 That said, the differences are not large.
-Setting the denominator on the graph to “GDP” shows that the differences are generally less than a tenth of a percent of GDP.
+Setting the denominator on the graph to “GDP” shows that the differences are less than a tenth of a percent of GDP.
 ![Difference between GDP in the Urbanization and Baseline scenarios as a fraction of GDP](assets/images/leap_exercise/results_gdp_diff.png)

 !!! tip "Moving out of the testing stage"